Installation

 Get Talos schematic ID¶

-Currently, the Talos schematic ID of images used in home cluster is decca0d019b92170b9c7101da90f1ec0de7e9841b3d126ac4111743778d8eb1a
+Currently, the Talos schematic ID of images used in home cluster is decca0d019b92170b9c7101da90f1ec0de7e9841b3d126ac4111743778d8eb1a.
+This corresponds the following customization:

 customization: